 There is also the problem that vape devices have been known to explode, and can do significant damage to a user if this happens during use.
 While there is a caveat to this phenomenon in that most battery explosions were caused by improperly built or calibrated rebuildables, it’s difficult to discount that even those vapes without adjustable power settings can have their batteries burn.

 For the average vaper who isn’t concerned about building their own device, the risk of explosion isn’t very significant.
 However, inhaling e-liquid vapor is still something that probably increases the risk of future health issues.

 Besides scarring up your lungs with tar, cigarettes contain hundreds of different chemicals that include arsenic, rat poison, and other dangerous substances.
 You could fill up several library wings alone with the aforementioned health risks these chemicals can cause.

-The chemicals that give rise to concern besides nicotine, are the various flavorings.
-Most of the ingredients used to flavor e-juice is meant to be ingested, not inhaled.
-There have also been studies done that point towards some flavorings being harmful.
+The chemicals that give rise to concern besides nicotine, are the various flavourings.
+Most of the ingredients used to flavour e-juice is meant to be ingested, not inhaled.
+There have also been studies done that point towards some flavourings being harmful.

 No you aren’t going to get all of these flavourings in a single bottle of e-juice, but this list is more of an example to show that vaping isn’t completely free of risk.
 It’s still less dangerous than smoking, however.